It was the night before her son’s 4th birthday, and Brandy Sweeney knew something was wrong.

 ‘I Just Started Bawling’

-Before finding out about her heart problems, Brandy was living a normal life in Point Pleasant, W.Va., with husband Brandon and their two young sons.
+Before finding out about her heart problems, Brandy was living a normal life in Point Pleasant, W.Va., with her husband Brandon and their two young sons.

 A frequent volunteer in the community, Brandy – 38 years old at the time – was deep into the third trimester of her pregnancy.